zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/result-multi-result.md

 PermaID: 1000181
 Title: Dapper Multi-Result Result - Learn How to Map With Multiple Results
 MetaDescription: Unlock the power of Dapper by returning a Multi-Result Result by combining queries to map multiple entity types or dynamic objects.
 Learn how to query your database by combining your queries in a single one and using the resultset to read all your results.
-LastMod: 2023-02-24
+LastMod: 2023-10-20
 ---

 # Dapper Multi-Result Result: Discover How to Map With Multiple Results

 ## Description

 The multi-result is the ability to map a single query to multiple objects.
 It is useful when you need to select data from multiple tables or when you need to select multiple columns from a single table.
-Dapper supports this by providing an extension method called `QueryMultiple`.
+Dapper supports this by providing an extension method called [QueryMultiple](/querymultiple).

  - The `QueryMultiple` can be called from any object of type `IDbConnection`.
  - It can execute multiple queries within the same command and map results.